sinanisler/snn-brx-child-theme/README.md

 # SNN BRX - Bricks Builder Child Theme

+> !WARNING
-### Warning: Dont use it with WooCommerce yet it has bugs related to the WooCommerce.
+> Dont use it with WooCommerce yet it has bugs related to the WooCommerce.
 I am working on it.